 Test fails when a developer package is updated from an earlier version to a newer version.
 Uninstall the earlier package before running Windows ACK on the updated package.

 To run Windows ACK on a Windows 8.1 ARM PC, the Kits policy needs to be installed.
 The setup for Windows ACK on Windows 8.1 ARM will install the policy on your PC.
-If you need to manually install the policy, refer to the ARM Kits policy information page.
 Note that Kits policy is required to be installed only once on a PC.
 The Kits policy is not required when you need to run Windows ACK on a PC running Windows 8 ARM.